Fijuwat1032/Qorvo_Intern_Project---Automated-Au-Consumption-Tracking-for-PLS-Toolset/README.md

 4. **Run the Notebook**:
    Launch the Jupyter Notebook and open the file `Query Automation for bins.ipynb` to start the automation.

+## Conclusion

+The **Automated Au Consumption Tracking for PLS Toolset** project successfully addresses the critical issue of gold depletion in the wafer plating process.
+By automating the tracking of amp-hours and monitoring the Au concentration in real time, this solution not only eliminates the need for manual intervention but also significantly enhances operational efficiency.
+The automated system ensures precise tracking of critical bath parameters, preventing costly mistakes such as gold depletion and reducing the time engineers spend manually adjusting and monitoring the system.

+Through this project, Qorvo can expect both immediate and long-term cost savings, as well as a more efficient production line.
+The automation of this process serves as a scalable solution that can be expanded to other areas of semiconductor manufacturing where manual tracking remains a bottleneck.

+The successful implementation of this system underscores the value of integrating automation and real-time data tracking in industrial processes, highlighting the impact of data-driven solutions on cost savings and operational improvements.
+This project paves the way for further innovations in manufacturing automation at Qorvo.

 ## Acknowledgments

 I would like to extend my gratitude to **Eric McComick** for his guidance and support throughout the project.
 Special thanks to **Phuong-Thao Ton-Nu** for mentorship and valuable input during my internship at Qorvo.